There is someone alive today who will live to be 1,000 years old.The Independent

 When you don’t feel great, your existence becomes dreary.
 Bland days blend together.
 You miss opportunities left and right.

-We’re all seeking to improve the way we feel and perform.
+We’re all seeking to improve the way we look, feel, and perform.
 With enough time, the scientific community will embrace countless “fringe” futuristic biohacking health trend that works.
 That’s the way science works.

 Remember, not all that long ago, you’d be ridiculed for suggesting that the world is round.

 The future of biohacking holds great promise.
 Explore some of these hot topics for yourself to see what works.
-Just because it does (or doesn’t) for someone else, doesn’t mean it won’t for you.
+Don’t take someone else’s word (and different biochemistry) for it.
+Try it yourself.